rikhuijzer/phd-thesis/functions.typ

     // Basically nested if is an and.
     #if abstract != none [
       #if label != none [
+        // Ensure that the Chapter 5 abstract fits on one page.
+        #set text(size: 11.4pt)
         #abstract_text
         #pagebreak()
       ]